opentoonz/opentoonz_docs/source/installing_opentoonz.rst

 Downloading OpenToonz
 ---------------------
 You can download the appropriate version of OpenToonz for your operating system from the `Download page <https://opentoonz.github.io/e/download/opentoonz.html>`_ in the official OpenToonz web site.
 Choose either the Windows or macOS version to start downloading the installer application.

+.. note:: All other builds appart from the ones downloaded from the official web site ARE NOT officially supported.

-It's possible to find the official "nightly" builds `here <https://github.com/opentoonz/opentoonz_nightlies>`_.
-Other builds ARE NOT officially supported.
+It's possible to find the developers' "nightly" builds `here <https://github.com/opentoonz/opentoonz_nightlies>`_, where you can test the latest features and bug fixes, as they are being included in OpenToonz.

+.. note:: WARNING: Use at you own risk!
+This could potentially be a highly unstable build, so it is not adviced to use it in production environments.

-Also, the `MorevnaProject <https://github.com/morevnaproject>`_ provides builds for `Windows 32-bit, Windows 64-bit, macOS, appimage <https://github.com/morevnaproject/opentoonz/releases>`_ and `snap <https://snapcraft.io/opentoonz-morevna>`_ for Linux.
+Also, `MorevnaProject <https://github.com/morevnaproject>`_ provides builds for `Windows 32-bit, Windows 64-bit, macOS, and appimage <https://github.com/morevnaproject/opentoonz/releases>`_ as well as `snap <https://snapcraft.io/opentoonz-morevna>`_ for Linux.

-Finally, there are OTX (OpenToonz eXperimental) releases by `manongjohn <https://github.com/manongjohn>`_ avalaible for `Windows 64-bit, macOS and in appimage format <https://github.com/manongjohn/OTX/releases>`_.
+Finally, there are OTX (OpenToonz eXperimental) timely releases by `manongjohn <https://github.com/manongjohn>`_ avalaible for `Windows 64-bit, macOS and in appimage format <https://github.com/manongjohn/OTX/releases>`_ where it is possible to test the latest features and bug fixes in a portable way (i.e. without the need to do a full OpenToonz install).

 .. _installing_on_windows: